mynameislau/clic-clac/README.md

 Set a *data-expand-default-state* attribtue to true or false if you want to specify a default state for this tab

+If you only want at least one tab selected at all times, add a *data-at-least-one* attribute to the tablist element

 ## EVENTS

 Every time  an attribute is modified, a custom `clic-clac-state-update` event is dispatched on the element whose attribute changed.